grantcarthew/node-mppg/README.md

 After researching how to store hierarcical data in an SQL database I discovered there are [many different methods](https://stackoverflow.com/questions/4048151/what-are-the-options-for-storing-hierarchical-data-in-a-relational-database) available.

 For my project's use case I decided that the Materialized Path, also known as Lineage Column or Path Enumeration, was the best fit.
-I was surprised to have difficulty finding a Node.js package to help manage the path ids.
+I was surprised to have difficulty finding a Node.js package to help manage the path identifiers.

 I wrote this module to help manage the materialized paths based in some part on a [blog article](https://bojanz.wordpress.com/2014/04/25/storing-hierarchical-data-materialized-path/) by Bojan Živanović.

-I am not compressing the path ids by removing the leading zeros because disk is cheap and it is easier to read the paths.
+I am not compressing the path identifiers by removing the leading zeros because disk is cheap and it is easier to read the paths.
 I may add this feature in the future.

 ## Function

 The `mppg` package uses Base36 encoding to create the path identifiers.
 Read more about [Base36 encoding on Wikipedia](https://en.wikipedia.org/wiki/Base36).
 By using Base36 encoding the path identifiers can support far more nodes than if only using decimal digits.
 Also, the strings produced by the Base36 encoding will sort in node order straight from the database.

 You can control the size of the identifiers used for `mppg` by setting the constructor option `idLength`.
-Setting the `idLength` value to 3 will produce path ids of `001`.
-If you set the `idLength` to 6 you will get path identifiers of `000001`.
+Setting the `idLength` value to 3 will produce path identifiers similar to `001`.
+If you set the `idLength` to 6 you will get path identifiers similar to `000001`.

 As an example using a `String` or 255 character field in a database, if you set the `idLength` constructor option to five digits, the maximum number of sibling identifiers will be 60,466,175 with a maximum depth of 50.
 Plenty to support a comment hierarcy or product catalog.